 5. Can you tell me about a time when you had a disagreement with a boss or colleague and how you handled the situation?

-This is one of the more valuable questions to ask interviewees because you’ll get a sense of their conflict resolution abilities, personality and potential for future problems.
+This is one of the best questions to ask an interviewee because you’ll get a sense of their conflict resolution abilities.
 What tone does the person use when talking about the other people involved?
 Were they able to handle the situation described appropriately?
 Did they find common ground?
 Emotional intelligence is keenly needed in almost every job.

 6. Do you work best alone or on a team?